marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/likert.png

-This graphs allows to show data from Likert scales if the input was provided with a `Radioline`_ or `Slider`_.
+This graph allows you to show data from Likert scales if the input was provided with a `Radioline`_ or `Slider`_.
 It shows the distribution and provides the mean.
 The graph allows for zooming.
 The graph allows for showing multiple variables in one graph.

 .. image:: _static/elements/likertsetting.png
 	:width: 70%

 first variable / last variable
 	Here you can select the variable(s) to be displayed.
-If you select e.g. variable #1 to #3 from a stage, the graph shows all three variables #1, #2, #3.
-If you want to show only one variable, just select the same variable for first and last variable.
+If you select, e.g. variable #1 to #3 from a stage, the graph shows all three variables #1, #2, and #3.
+If you want to show only one variable, just select the same variable for the first and last variable.

 count
-	Participants are counted all together (or per treatment / role / group).
+	Participants are counted altogether (or per treatment/role/group).